Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 \subsection{Ablation Study}

 We conducted three ablation studies to evaluate the individual contributions of key components in the Think2Seg-RS framework.
 Specifically, we examined the influence of the LVLM prompter, the model size of SAM2, and various prompt combination strategies.
 All experiments were carried out on the EarthReason dataset, using Qwen-2.5-VL-3B as the default prompter and SAM2-Small as the default segmenter unless otherwise specified.
+Note that while our main benchmark evaluations are reported as mean $\pm$ standard deviation across multiple runs to ensure statistical rigor, all ablation experiments were conducted using a single fixed random seed to maintain computational efficiency.